BlossomiShymae/RiotBlossom/README.md

 An asynchronous, extensible, and magical Riot Games API wrapper library for C#. ☆*:.｡.o(≧▽≦)o.｡.:*☆

 Our magical doll helps to make things totes' easier!
-This library includes naive cache, rate limter, and retryer middleware plugins out of the box.
+This library includes naive cache, rate limiter, and retryer middleware plugins out of the box.
 Other services such as DataDragon and CommunityDragon are also supported! ＼(＾▽＾)／

 # Features